cypress-io/cypress/cypress/v1.0/documentation/1-Commands/8-click.md

 slug: click
-excerpt: Click the current DOM subject
+excerpt: Click a DOM element

-`cy.click` is used to click an element.
+`cy.click` is used to click a DOM element found int he previous command.
 The DOM element must be in a "clickable" state prior to the click event happening (it must be visible and not covered by another element).

 Cypress automatically scrolls the element into view prior to attempting the click.